Agriculture in Angola: History

 The departure of Portuguese farmers and traders from rural Angola after independence undermined agricultural productivity.
-In response the government set up state farms on land formerly owned by the Portuguese and established the National Company for the Marketing and Distribution of Agricultural Products (Emprêsa Nacional de Comercialização e Distribuição de Produtos Agrícolas – Encodipa) to maintain the rural trading system.
+In response the government set up state farms on land formerly owned by the Portuguese and established the Emprêsa Nacional de Comercialização e Distribuição de Produtos Agrícolas – Encodipa (National Company for the Marketing and Distribution of Agricultural Products) to maintain the rural trading system.
 Neither measure however, was successful, and by 1984 the government started phasing out the state farms and turning production over to individual farmers.
 In December 1985, the government also put most rural trade back into private hands.
 To help peasant farmers, the government established agricultural development stations and provided bank credits for small-scale agricultural projects.
 Several hundred state farms were to be turned over to associations of tenant farmers as an embryonic form of cooperative.
 The association would buy or rent tools for shared use, share marketing initiatives to strengthen prices, and share transport.
 By the end of 1985, the Directorate of Farm Marketing controlled 4,638 farm cooperatives and 6,534 farmers' associations; but of these, only 93 cooperatives and 71 associations were operational.

 In the late 1980s, the country faced serious problems in resuscitating agricultural production.
 By 1988 the departure of the Portuguese, rural depopulation, and the physical isolation of the farming areas had almost totally halted commercial production of such cash crops as coffee and sisal, as well as the subsistence production of cereals.
 Production was stagnating because of marketing and transport difficulties; shortages of seed, fertilizer, and consumer goods for trade with peasant farmers; and the impact of the war on planting, harvesting, and yields.
 Land mines and fear of attacks had forced peasants to reduce the areas under cultivation, especially the fields far from their villages, and to abandon hope of harvesting some planted areas.
 Moreover, the internal migration of peasants to safer areas had resulted in the over-cultivation and decreased yields.